JJ/granada-off/text/geekery.md

 We have that in Granada, starting with the behemoth [Parque de las Ciencias](Parque de las Ciencias) or sciences museum, not exactly *little*, being the subject of jokes for its constant expansion.
-The different buildings thet compose the museum now fill now more than a park, which is what its name means in Spanish; in fact, it takes a whole block.
+The diverse buildings that compose the museum now fill now more than a park, which is what its name means in Spanish; in fact, it takes a whole block.
 You can very well spend the whole day there, or even a